 Should I Buy the Casper or Amerisleep Bed?

-The truth is that they are better in their respective ways, based off what you are looking for.
-Both mattresses have certain specifics that you ought to account for when it comes to it.
+The truth is that they are better in their respective ways, based on what you want.
+Both mattresses have certain specifics that you ought to consider.
 With this in mind, we've come to the following suggestions:

 You Should Buy Casper if you: